How to Write a Resume for Atlassian

 What resume format works best for Atlassian?

 Atlassian values clarity and directness — your resume should reflect that.
 Use a clean, well-structured format with standard sections, no gimmicks, and no fluff.
-Lead each role with your most impactful accomplishment.
-Keep it to 1-2 pages, be specific with metrics, and let the substance speak for itself.
-Avoid over-designed resumes with excessive graphics — Atlassian will judge you on what you've done, not how fancy your resume looks.
+Lead each role with your most impactful accomplishment, keep it to 1–2 pages, be specific with metrics, and let substance speak.
+Avoid over-designed resumes with heavy graphics — Atlassian judges you on what you've done, not how fancy the layout is.

 Similar Company Resume Guides